hubtalk/hubtalk/README.md

 # Hubtalk

-A prototype chat client for our survialence future.
+A prototype chat client for our surveillance future.
 All conversation is visible to everybody, but only a few can decrypt.

 ## Install